FourThievesVinegar/solderless-microlab/docs/assembly-lab-control-unit.md

 - Inside the enclosure, connect the extension cord, 5v, and 12v power supplies ("wall warts") to the enclosure with velcro straps.
 - Attach the straps to the case using small M3 screws.
    - You can use similar screws to connect the larger lever connectors, the arduino, and the relay break-out board (if you are using it instead of the Pi hat).
    - You can use similar straps to hold the display and the Pi in place.
+[We are looking for](https://github.com/FourThievesVinegar/solderless-microlab/issues/129) 3d-printable options for chassis and enclosures that can be mounted to the case more securely.
    - Basically, everything is going to be strapped in and the straps are bolted down
    - You can also attach small velcro straps to bundle wires and reduce the "rats nest" factor
  - If your mini-display came with a stylus, you may want to use a small elastic cord and/or velcro to attach it to the case.